Ebuilds may have a Gentoo revision number associated with them. This is a

 An ebuild with no explicit revision number has the implicit

 Ebuild revisions usually serve two purposes:

-keeping an older copy of an ebuild around when doing a potentially
+- keeping an older copy of an ebuild around when doing a potentially breaking change, and

 Developers are encouraged to use common sense when determining

 -rX revision.
 The following rule

 of thumb could be used as a guideline:

 If the change can cause the package to be broken to the point

 of requiring users to revert to the previous version (in the case

 of packages marked stable, every non-trivial change is classified